dima74/factorio-mods-localization/src/documentation.md

     https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps/#http-based-git-access-by-an-installation

 1. For each language:
-    * download tar from crowdin
+    * locate language translations in downloaded files (see general overview for details)
-    * extract to cloned directory
+    * copy them to cloned directory
 1. Make git commit (or break if there are no changes)
 1. Git push